What is our digital learning strategy?

 a backpack to carry the laptop in, if your son does not have an existing backpack

-a backup hard drive/flash drive - to be left at home, but used to backup any files stored on the laptop
+a backup flash drive – to be left at home, but used to backup any files stored on the laptop

 insurance cover for potential damage – there are laptop insurance policies available from various vendors